sarvesh-ttn/node-tuts/REST-api/readme.txt

 This is a readme file for qstns 1 & 2 related to exercise of 16Nov.
-You need to have nodejs installed on your system. after cloning the repo cd REST-api
+It does not have any dependency You need to have nodejs installed on your system. after cloning the repo cd REST-api